Employer of Record in Thailand

 | Over 5,000,000 | 35% |

-Non-residents are generally taxed at a flat 15%–35% on Thailand-sourced income, depending on the type of income.
+Non-residents are generally taxed at a flat 15% on certain types of income (such as interest or professional fees) or at the progressive rates above for employment income, depending on the type of Thailand-sourced income.
+Dividends are typically taxed at a flat 10%.
 Employers are responsible for monthly withholding and annual reconciliation of PIT.

 Time Off and Leave in Thailand